Scoliosis

 Main Article: 4 Scoliosis Nursing Care Plans

-Major nursing care planning goals for the child with scoliosis include:
+Major nursing care planning goals for a child with scoliosis include:

 • Minimizing the disruption of activities.